Submit our quick form and get quotes now!

-Using the trowel, smooth adhesive across the clear wall.
-There are many different types of adhesives, so rely on the material of your wall as well as the material of your backsplash to determine the type of adhesive you use.
-For tiles, you can use tile mastic, which is a specially formulated, ready-to-use adhesive that does not need to be mixed.
+It's important to note here that there are many different types of adhesives, so rely on the material of your wall as well as the material of your backsplash to determine the type of adhesive that's best.
+For tiles, you can use tile mastic, which is a specially formulated, ready-to-use adhesive that doesn't need to be mixed.

-If you are applying a tile backsplash, press tiles into the adhesive on the wall, making sure that the base of the tile is parallel with the edge of the counter.
-Use your level to make sure they are even, pushing on each tile a few times to make sure they are secured to the wall.
-Your entire area can be covered using this method, attaching all remaining tiles until you reach the edges of the wall.
+Instead, press tiles into the adhesive when it's already on the wall, making sure that the tile base is parallel with the edge of the counter.
+Use your level to check that they're even, and when you're certain, push on each tile a few times to further secure them to the wall.
+The area where you're working can be covered using this method, attaching all remaining tiles until you reach the edges of the wall.

 Wait until the following day to complete this step.
 With a clean trowel, spread grout evenly across the tiles.
-If your walls are concrete, the grouting process can be problematic, as grout seeps into the porous surface of concrete, so consider this before applying.
+If your walls are concrete, the grouting process can be problematic, as grout seeps into the porous surface of concrete, so do consider this before applying.

-An optional step is to apply a grout sealant to help protect your tiles or other backsplash material.
-Also, seal backsplash with silicone caulk.
-Make sure this is the same colour as the grout.
-It will help to keep out water and prevent the growth of mould and mildew.
+An optional step is to apply a grout sealant to help protect your tiles/backsplash material.
+You could also seal your backsplash with silicone caulk. if you choose to complete this step, make sure it's the same colour as the grout.
+It'll help to keep out water and prevent mould and mildew growth.